-The optional Analog-to-Digital Converter (ADC) converts an analog input signal to a 10-bit binary number.
-The ADC accepts inputs from 8 different analog input pins in both single-ended and differential modes.
+The optional analog-to-digital converter (ADC) converts an analog input signal to a 10-bit binary number.
+The ADC accepts inputs from eight different analog input pins in both single-ended and differential modes.
+The ADC also features a unity gain buffer when high input impedance is required.